Badgerati/Pode.Web/docs/Tutorials/Elements/Textbox.md

 The `-Width` of a textbox has the default unit of `%`.
 If `0` is specified then `auto` is used instead.
 Any custom value such as `100px` can be used, but if a plain number is used then `%` is appended.

 The `-Height` of the textbox is how many lines are displayed when the textbox is multilined.

+## Initial Value

+You can create the Textbox with an initial value by using the `-Value` parameter.
+When using this parameter for a Textbox of type Date or Time the formats should be as follows:

+* Date: `-Value 'yyyy-mm-dd'`
+* Time: `-Value 'hh:mm'`